FirasAbouzahr/CollectiveRepo/Geant4PETSimulations/readme.md

 * Start by saving this directory while keeping the above comments in mind (like choosing only one geometry .cc script to move to Geant4PETSimulations/source/geometry) and move into into another diretory, say we call it PETSimulation.

 ```
-$:PETSimulation pwd
+PETSimulation $: pwd
 /path/to/PETSimulation
 ```
 * Geant4PETSimulations should be located inside of it now.
 ```
-$:PETSimulation ls
+PETSimulation $: ls
 Geant4PETSimulations
 ```
 * Now create a build directory in the same main directory PETSimulation and move there.

 ```
-$:PETSimulation mkdir build && cd build
+PETSimulation $: mkdir build && cd build
 ```
 * We need to source Geant4 now.

 ```
-$:build source /path/to/geant4_install/bin/geant4.sh
+build $: source /path/to/geant4_install/bin/geant4.sh
 ```
 * Compile with cmake and then run make:

 ```
-$:PETSimulation cmake GEANT4_DIR=/path/to/geant4_install/lib/Geant4-10.7.4 /path/to/Geant4PETSimulations #and now you should see an output like:
+PETSimulation $: cmake GEANT4_DIR=/path/to/geant4_install/lib/Geant4-10.7.4 /path/to/Geant4PETSimulations #and now you should see an output like:
 CMake Deprecation Warning at CMakeLists.txt:3 (cmake_minimum_required):
   Compatibility with CMake < 2.8.12 will be removed from a future version of
   CMake.